 We explore the role of self-interest in voter support for police defunding using the case of Measure J in Los Angeles County (LAC).
-On the November 3rd, 2020 General Election, voters in LAC were presented with a county-wide ballot initiative soliciting a "Yes" or "No" vote on a proposed county charter amendment that would require LAC to divert 10% of its discretionary budget away from "carceral systems and law enforcement" in order to be spent on social services and jail diversion.
-The earmarked funds under the proposed amendment explicitly prohibited the funds from being used on prisons, jails, or the Los Angeles County Sheriff's Department (LASD).
+On the November 3rd, 2020 General Election, LAC voters were presented with a county-wide ballot initiative soliciting a "Yes" or "No" vote on a proposed county amendment that would require LAC to divert 10% of its discretionary budget away from "carceral systems and law enforcement" in order to be spent on social services and jail diversion.
+The earmarked funds under the proposed amendment explicitly prohibited the funds from being used on prisons, jails, or the Los Angeles County Sheriff's Department

+(LASD).
 The principal group behind Measure J was a coalition of local organizations, including the Long Beach and Los Angeles chapters of Black Lives Matter, working under the name "Re-imagine Los Angeles," who publicly characterized it as a "ballot measure to divest from incarceration and policing and invest in the health and economic wellness of marginalized people in their communities."
-12 Measure J passed with 57% of the roughly 3.8 million votes cast throughout LAC.
+Measure J passed with 57% of the roughly 3.8 million votes cast throughout LAC.
 Figure 1, Panel A, provides a greyscale heatmap of voter support for Measure J in LAC election precincts, revealing greater support in Central LA, the South Bay, and Gateway and Westside cities relative to Santa Clarita and the San Fernando, Antelope, and San Gabriel Valley subregions.
-While myriad polls exist soliciting public preferences over DTP13, Measure J was put to a vote, enabling researchers to observe actual behavior or "revealed preferences," which is valuable given that reported preferences do not always align with future behavior (LaPiere, 1934).
+While myriad polls exist soliciting public preferences over DTP, Measure J was put to a vote, enabling researchers to observe actual behavior or "revealed preferences," which is valuable given that reported preferences do not always align with future behavior (LaPiere, 1934).

-Several characteristics of LAC situate it as a useful context for studying electoral behavior and police reform.
-First, LAC is the largest county in the U.S. by population, with over 10 million residents and 6 million eligible voters as of 2020, which renders it larger than 40 of the 50 U.S. states.
-LAC is demographically diverse, with large Latinx (48%), Asian (15%), and Black (8%) populations, and it contains 88 cities and approximately 140 unincorporated areas
+Several LAC characteristics situate it as a useful context for studying electoral behavior and police reform.
+First, LAC is the largest U.S. county by population, with over 10 million residents and 6 million voters as of 2020, rendering it larger than 40 U.S. states.
+LAC is demographically diverse, with large Latino (48%), Asian (15%), and Black (8%) populations, and it contains 88 cities and approximately 140 unincorporated areas with a heterogenous set of characteristics along demographic, socioeconomic, and political dimensions.
+In addition, the LASD is the largest U.S. county sheriff's department, with 18,000 employees, 10,000 sworn deputies, and service provision to 42 cities and 153 unincorporated LAC communities.
+Additionally, LAC is an epicenter for political conflict over law enforcement: LAC experiences the highest level of fatal police violence, with 685 civilian police killings between 2010-2020.
+Related to this, LAC experienced two of the largest episodes of civil unrest in response to police violence: the 1965 Watts Rebellion and the 1992 Los Angeles Uprising.
+Moreover, with the onset of the 2020 BLM protests, protesting and civil unrest throughout LAC escalated to

-12See https://reimagine.la/about/
+13See https://reimagine.la/about/

-13For example, seeFiveThirtyEight
+14For example, seeFiveThirtyEight